 Communication is Key

 Second, it’s up to you to ensure that your team remains committed to their goals.
 It’s easy to feel lost when surrounded by so much uncertainty.
-In such situations, communicating priorities and encouraging collaboration is key.
+In such situations, communicating priorities and encouraging collaboration are key.

 Employee Engagement for Today, Tomorrow, and Whatever Comes Next